YZT-Arsit/YZT-Arsit.github.io/index.md

 # Zhaoting Yang

 **Ph.D.
-Researcher in Machine Learning, NLP, and AI Systems**
+Researcher in LLM Privacy, Agent Privacy, and AI Systems**

 I am a Ph.D. researcher at the Institute of Information Engineering, Chinese Academy of Sciences.
-My work focuses on machine learning, natural language processing, retrieval-augmented generation, agent systems, and applied AI for enterprise and security applications.
-I am particularly interested in turning research ideas into reliable systems with rigorous evaluation and practical constraints.
+My current work focuses on privacy and security problems in large language models and agent systems, with related experience in machine learning, retrieval, system evaluation, and data-driven AI applications.

-I am currently interested in opportunities in:
+I am particularly interested in building methods that are empirically grounded, security-aware, and practical to deploy.

-- Algorithm engineering
-- Applied machine learning
-- Research engineering
-- AI system development

 [Resume](/resume/) | [About](/about/) | [GitHub](https://github.com/YZT-Arsit) | [LinkedIn](https://www.linkedin.com/in/zhaoting-yang) | [Email](mailto:yangzhaoting21@gmail.com)